Posted on October 27, 2020

 “Another advantage is that this scholarship creates a feedback loop opportunity.
 As Black students graduate into the working economy, they may go on to contribute to this initiative or others like it, enabling them to contribute and directly influence the development of the Black community in Canada,” says Oyebanjo.

-“I am thankful and inspired by the Laidlaw Foundation’s generosity and vision, as well as the ongoing commitment of Rotman student leaders,” says Rotman Interim Dean, Kenneth S. Corts.
+“I am thankful and inspired by the Laidlaw Foundation’s generosity and vision, as well as the ongoing commitment of Rotman student leaders,” said (former) Rotman Interim Dean, Kenneth S. Corts.
 “This gift is very timely, as ongoing student conversations related to the Black Lives Matter movement have put a spotlight on Black student representation; this scholarship aligns with other initiatives Rotman will be launching on this front.”